-- 4.1.24.1.1 the establishment on behalf of Members insurance schemes or arrangements that facilitate or are incidental to the provision of relating to Veterinary Services by Members to the New Zealand public; they, their employees, and/or their contractors provide in New Zealand, including but not limited to professional liability insurance, and to operate, administer, and promote any such insurance scheme or arrangement; - 4.1.34.1.2 provide such advice and assistance as the Board may consider fit for

-Members in the conduct of any matter or proceedings, whether of a legal nature or otherwise concerning or affecting, directly or indirectly, the interests or professional character of any Membersupport for Members in relation to professional conduct or service matters; - 4.1.44.1.3 organisinge, operatinge, and promotinge Veterinary Services education, training, and advice programmes for the benefit of Members and other classes of persons the Board deems appropriate; - 4.1.5 the establishment and maintenance of a fund or funds for the purpose of making payments to any person who is not a Member and who may have suffered loss because of any action or default of a Member in the provision of Veterinary Services; and - 4.1.64.1.4 do anything conducive or incidental to the attainment of the above purposes.
+- 4.1 The primary purpose of the Society is to support and assist Members in providing efficient Veterinary Services in New Zealand.
+This support and assistance will include: - 4.1.1 the establishment of insurance schemes or arrangements that facilitate or are incidental to the provision of Veterinary Services by Members to the New Zealand public; - 4.1.2 support for Members in relation to professional conduct or service matters; - 4.1.3 organising, operating, and promoting Veterinary Services education, training, and advice programmes for the benefit of Members and other classes of persons the Board deems appropriate; - 4.1.4 the establishment and maintenance of a fund or funds for the purpose of making payments to any person who is not a Member and who may have suffered loss because of any action or default of a Member in the provision of Veterinary Services.